OchoaLab/genomic-modules/day5/run_GWAS_step_by_step.md

 ## Before running

-Check that your input genotype files are in the same folder as your `plink2` executable and your R project named `GWAS`, and run the following commands from that same directory on your terminal.
+Check that your input genotype files are in the same folder as your `plink2` executable and your R project in a folder named `GWAS`, and run the following commands from that same directory on your terminal.

 ## Data description